MihaiDavid05/MihaiDavid05/README.md

 I am a mid-senior data scientist and machine learning engineer focusing on computer vision with **3+ years of experience**.

-My technological skills have already been put to use in the following areas: **`Automotive • Food Sciences • Healthcare • Satellite and Drone Imagery • Politics • Marketing`**.
-I am committed to helping your business or team achieve any technical goal by using the best coding practices, while leveraging state-of-the-art technologies.
+I've had the privilege to contribute to impactful and complex projects from various areas, like: **`Automotive • Food Sciences • Healthcare • Satellite and Drone Imagery • Politics • Marketing`**.
+Dedicated to driving success for your business or team, I leverage top-tier coding standards and the latest advancements in machine learning and data science to meet challenging technical objectives and deliver concrete results.

 ------

 🎓 Data Science MSc @ EPFL

-💚 I love visuals, big datasets, modular and reproducible code, and challenging projects <br/>
+💚 I love visuals, vision generative AI, big datasets, modular and reproducible code, and challenging projects <br/>

 ⚡ Totally opposite of my soul animal (my name emoji), I enjoy running, skiing, dancing and socializing <br/>